Frequently Asked Questions

 If I have a gene for celiac disease, does that I mean I have it?

 Genetics don’t diagnose celiac disease.
 They do, however, clarify whether an individual is “at-risk” for it.
-If this is the case, you should closely monitor your symptoms and submit to blood tests every 2-3 years or immediately upon the sight of symptoms.
+If this is the case, you should closely monitor your symptoms and submit to blood tests every 2-3 years or immediately upon the onset of symptoms.
 When the genetic predisposition for celiac disease was detected (on Chromosome 6) researchers noted that the genes were a necessary but not sufficient condition for the disease to develop.
 In fact, up to 1/3 of the U.S. population has the genes for celiac disease.
 Meaning, those who have the DQ2 or DQ8 gene can develop celiac disease at any time, but only about 5% of those people actually will.
+July, 2012